Ford AJD-V6/PSA DT17

-The Ford AJD engine was first developed as a V6 with a clean-sheet architecture and variable valve timing by Ford of Europe for its then subsidiaries Jaguar Cars and Land Rover, as well as for its partner PSA Peugeot Citroën working under the Gemini joint development and production agreement.
-It is called the AJD-V6 in the Jaguar and Land Rover vehicles and the DT17/DT20 by Citroën and Peugeot.
-The engines share the same bore/stroke ratio, with the V6 displacing 2720 cc and the V8 displacing 3630 cc.
-The V6 was launched in 2004 and the V8 in 2006.
+The AJD/"Lion" is a family of V6 and V8 turbodiesel engines developed by Ford of Europe for its then-subsidiaries Jaguar and Land Rover, as well as for its then partner PSA Group working under the Gemini joint development and production agreement.
+The project to develop the engines was known as "Lion" and the engines are called the AJD-V6 in Jaguar and Land Rover vehicles and the DT17/DT20 by Citroën and Peugeot.

+The engines use a clean-sheet design and variable valve timing, with the V6 and V8 sharing the same bore/stroke ratio, with the V6 version displacing 2720 cc and the V8 version displacing 3630 cc.
+The V6 and the V8 were launched in 2004 and 2006 respectively.
 The V6 engine meets the Euro IV emissions standards.
 A DT20 2993 cc was added in 2009 and is based on the DT17 2720 cc.
 The V6 is used across many vehicles, from the Citroën C5 and C6, to the Land Rover Discovery, Range Rover, multiple cars in the Jaguar range, and also the Ford Territory and next gen Ford Ranger.

-Common Construction
+Common construction

 The engine family utilises twin overhead camshafts and multi-valves, single or twin-turbochargers with an air-to-air intercooler, and innovative compacted graphite iron (CGI) block construction that leads to a low weight of 202 kg dry.
 Fuel supply is high-pressure common rail direct injection.